KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 > [!warning]
 > Do not reuse the earlier `SELECT_CHALLENGE` session for MFA.
 The password challenge returns a new `Session`, and that new value is the only valid handoff into `SOFTWARE_TOKEN_MFA`.

 The next `respond-to-auth-challenge` call answers the MFA prompt.
-The session must come from the password step, and the TOTP code must be current; when Cognito accepts it, the response contains tokens instead of another challenge.
+The session must come from the password step, and the TOTP code must be current.
+When Cognito accepts it, the response contains tokens instead of another challenge.

 ```bash
 aws cognito-idp respond-to-auth-challenge \